 We do not have a waiting list for our sonography programs; however, the program is competitive.
 We usually receive 35-45 applicants for general/vascular, and 12-14 applicants for Cardiac.
 We accept 12-14 applicants for general/vascular and 6 cardiac applicants into our programs each year.
 We recommend that you do submit your application early during the open enrollment period.
 Waiting and delaying closer to the deadline may decrease your chances of acceptance.
 Programs may fill completely before the published deadline date.
 We also recommend that you complete observation hours at LLUMC to see what we have to offer.

 SAHP Tuition Costs

 Tuition costs do not include books and supplies, clothing, living and transportation expenses.
 Additional fees apply for international students.
 The online admissions fee of $60 dollars.
 There is also a required deposit fee of $100 once you have been accepted to hold your spot in the class.
 These fees and deposits are nonrefundable.
 The deposit is applied to your first quarter's tuition.
 All fees are subject to change and are estimates.

 Online applications are accepted beginning October 1 of the previous year to the planned entrance to the program.
 The postmark deadline is February 1.
-It is recommended you apply early!
+It is recommended you apply early on in the enrollment process!

 The program begins the third week of September, which is the Fall Quarter of each year.

 Diagnostic Medical Sonographers earn an average of $64,440 or $30.95 an hour and is dependent on geographic area, experience and specialty.
 Those with more on the job experience and higher job positions can earn up to $88,490 yearly.

 Bureau of Labor and Statistics